-The <proxy></proxy> XML tags contain proxy-related information.
-If a proxy server configuration is required for Internet access, use the fields here to specify that configuration so that FortiClient's functions can use Fortinet's Internet-based services.
+The proxy>Internet access, use the fields here to specify that configuration so that FortiClient's functions can use Fortinet's Internet-based services.
 Only FortiClient-originated traffic uses these settings.

 The following table provides the XML tags for proxy settings, as well as the descriptions and default values where applicable.